course-registration-banner.jpg

 Steps to choosing the right courses

-4. Build your schedule and register for courses via Bear Tracks.
-(Information on this can be found in the Enrolment Walkthrough).
+4. Build your schedule and register via Bear Tracks. (see the Enrolment Walkthrough for details).

-Note: If you are a senior student (> 24 credits), be sure to look at all of the senior courses required for your program.
-It is not uncommon to take 300-level courses in your second year, so long as you present the course prerequisites.
+Note: If you're a senior student (>24 credits), review the senior courses required for your program.
+It's common to take 300-level courses in your second year if you meet the prerequisites.

 Important Deadlines